After surgery care

 Permanent breast prostheses are usually made of silicone gel and are available in different sizes, shapes and weights.
 You can be fitted with one usually, about six to eight weeks after surgery.

 A Federal Government program provides reimbursement for the cost of a new or replacement prosthesis up to $400 per prosthesis every two years.
 All women who are permanent residents of Australia, have a current Medicare entitlement and have had a full mastectomy are eligible to claim part or all of the reimbursement, depending on their private health insurance status.

 If you are a veteran or war widow you may be entitled to receive your prostheses free of charge and you will also get assistance towards the cost of purchasing bras.
 Contact Veterans Affairs for more information on 9366 8395.

 There are a number of services in metropolitan and country areas that can fit and supply prostheses and specially designed bras and bathers.

 Post surgery care at home

 Please speak to your specialist team at the hospital if you feel that you require support in the home whilst you are recovering post surgery.
-They will be able to refer you to other Community Services who may be able to privide this for you.
+They will be able to refer you to other community services who may be able to provide this for you.

 The majority of women who have treatment for breast cancer do not have a problem with lymphoedema.
-However, if you are concerned about lymphoedema, the best person to discuss this with is your own doctor.
+However, if you are concerned, the best person to discuss this with is your own doctor.

 If you require treatment for lymphoedema or a fitting for a lymphoedema garment contact your GP, Breast Centre Physiotherapist or a trained lymphodema specialist.
-The Australasian Lymphology Association holds a public National Lymphoedema Practitioners Register, to find a practitioner click here
+The Australasian Lymphology Association holds a public National Lymphoedema Practitioners Register.